-The John Innes Foundation supports the John Innes Centre Rotation PhD programme
+The John Innes Foundation supports the Rotation PhD programme, at the John Innes Centre, The Sainsbury Laboratory and Earlham Institute.

 Example achievements by Rotation PhD alumni

-Frank commented: “I really enjoyed my PhD studentship at the John Innes Centre because I was given the opportunity to chose the direction of my studies through the rotation student programme and was provided with the most fantastic research support and facilities.”
+Frank said: “I really enjoyed my PhD studentship at the John Innes Centre because I was given the opportunity to choose the direction of my studies through the rotation student programme and was provided with the most fantastic research support and facilities.”

 Yiliang Ding joined the Rotation PhD Programme in 2005 after graduating in Plant Science and Technology from Shanghai Jiaotong University in China.

 She did her main research project with Giles Oldroyd on how plants form a symbiosis with nitrogen-fixing bacteria to form root nodules.

 Plants use a variety of signalling molecules to enable them to coordinate every aspect of their growth and development.
 Symbiotic relationships require coordination in order for both organisms to benefit from their close association.

 Yiliang established how the plant hormone, abscisic acid, coordinates the regulation of nodulation via the plant and bacterial signalling molecules cytokinin and Nod-factor, respectively.
 This work was published in Plant Cell in 2008.

 Yiliang took the courageous step to work in a completely different area of research while at the Pennsylvania State University in USA.
 Her pioneering work on deciphering genome-wide RNA structure in plants was published in Nature in 2014.